 NCS graduate Georgina chosen to become a leader

-NCS Graduate Georgina took part in NCS this summer with YC Hertfordshire.
+NCS Graduate Georgina took part in NCS this summer with YCH Services for Young People.
 She was one of the hundred young people chosen from 80,000 applicants to become a leader.

 As is the case for many teenagers, so much excitement is built up looking forward to the school holidays and half terms.
 However, the reality in most cases is that there isn’t much to do that is both fun and productive.
 So when Georgina saw this opportunity, she grasped hold of it straight away.
 That is where her journey began.